Leviathanium/Template.theme/README.md

 1. Replace the placeholder `preview.png` with a 640×480 preview of your theme
 2. Update the `manifest.json` with your theme information (name, author, etc.)
 3. Add your wallpapers, icons, fonts, and overlays to their respective directories
-4. Update the `content` section in `manifest.json` to reflect what your theme includes
+4. Update the `content` section in `manifest.json` to reflect what your theme includes.
+Specifically, set content to `true` or `false` depending on what you're including.
-5. When complete, commit your changes and update the `NextUI-Themes` catalog
+5. When complete, commit your changes and push.
+6. Share your `.theme` repo with the NextUI community!

 ## Important Files